wlharvey4/NodeWithReact/Readme.md

 # About

-Notes and implementations of a full stack project from the Udemy course "Node with React --- Fullstack Web Development version 4"
+This is a literate programming project based upon the Udemy course by Stephen Grider called "Node With React --- Fullstack Web Development version 4".

-This project is implemented as a Literate program using _Texiweb Jr_.

-## How To Extract and Implement

-To implement the project, you must have _Texiweb Jr_ installed, and the latest _Texinfo_ program, currently version 6.5.

-Download the source, `nodeWithReact.twjr`.
+The entire full stack project plus all notes and documentation plus a master Makefile are wrapped up inside the one source file _nodeWithReact.twjr_.

+# Install the Project

-To extract the files, including a Makefile, type: `jrtangle nodeWithReact.twjr`
+To extract the Makefile, execute _bootstrap_.

-The extract the documentation, type `make info`.

-To install the application and run the servers and open the browser to the root page, `type make`.
+To implement the project, run _make_ with no target; this will run the default target, which is to extract all files, create the directory structure, install all Node dependencies, start the server, and open the browser to the root.

-The Makefile has a ton of targets that can be called, including `make install-files` to reinstall the source files, but not the node_modules if those have already been installed and don't need to be re-installed.
-You can also start and stop the express server by typing `make start-server` and `make stop-server`.
+The Makefile has a ton of targets that can be run as necessary.
+For example, to start and stop the server, you can type _make start-server_ and _make stop-server_.
+To open the browser, you can type _make open-browser_.
+To clean the top directory, type _make clean_.
+To clean all files except the Node dependencies and the _package.json_, type _make very-clean_.
+To remove all files except the source, Makefile, Readme, and bootstrap, type _make dist-clean_.

+If you make a change to a file, you can type _make install-files_, and the project should reboot with the changes installed, since _nodemon_ should be running, assuming you started with _make_.